mcclintockmacy/MacyMcClintock_Website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student journalist
+role: Student Journalist

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: George Washington University

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Tampa native currently studying in Washington, D.C.
-I'm a rising senior in the School of Media and Public Affairs at George Washington University, majoring in journalism as a journalism major with minors in public policy and sustainability in the School of Media and Public Affairs at George Washington University.
-I have freelanced as a professional journalist for years and am now pursuing opportunities in strategic communications and digital strategy.
-I have experience interning for several marketing and public relations departments.
-My portfolio includes various writing and marketing samples to reflect my experience and my passion for this industry.
+bio: Macy McClintock is a rising senior in the School of Media and Public Affairs at George Washington University, majoring in journalism with minors in public policy and sustainability in the School of Media and Public Affairs at George Washington University.
+She has freelanced as a professional journalist for years and is now pursuing opportunities in strategic communications and digital strategy.
+She has experience working for several marketing and PR departments, most recently Marketing for Change.

 # Interests to show in About widget
 interests: